-&lt;sup>127 Tang et al. 2006, 335.
+126 Tang et al., 335.

-Tang et al. 2006, 335.
+127 Tang et al., 335.
 The problem of which industrial zone is under the "direct control" of the royal family is complicated.
 The answer to this question varies based on different criteria of "direct control": if it is measure by the accessibility to the major transportation system, the existing excavation data suggests the southern zone; if it is measure by the scale of the workshops, the western zone has the largest bronze workshop in scale, and it also produces the highest percentage of ritual vessels in Yinxu.
 In either way, the craft production system in Yinxu is highly attached to the state.

-As an alternative approach to study the craft production system, there is an increasing amount of research on the lineage structure, which could be related to the clan-based craft production organization.
-Other than the historical source and the discovery of the "integrated living-working-burying" mode of production, recent studies on the burial further reveal the late Shang lineage structure.
+Shang lineage structure.
 A report of the excavation of the cemetery at the Western Section (located closely to Xiaomintun) of Yinxu concludes that the burials in this cemetery can be divided into eight "zones" based on their distinct styles, orientations, and the locations of the burials.
-This report further argues that the distinct "zones" correspond to eight different clans, indicating that the Western Section cemetery is likely to have been a "public cemetery" shared by eight different clans.
-129 Archaeologist Jigen Tang's recent study on the late Shang burial customs states that generally, a cemetery can be shared among several clans, thus forming different zones in the cemetery.
+This report further argues that the distinct "zones" correspond to eight different clans, indicating that the Western Section cemetery is likely to have been a "public cemetery" shared by eight different clans.128 Archaeologist Jigen Tang's recent study on the late Shang burial customs states that generally, a cemetery can be shared among several clans, thus forming different zones in the cemetery.
 In each clan, there existed some people of higher social and political, possibly the patriarch or other clan elite, represented by their larger tomb scales and more tomb goods.
 Their tombs are mostly within their own clan zone, either surrounded by many other smaller tombs or isolated by itself.
 Tang argues that the smaller tombs surrounding the elite tomb were family members of the elite tomb owner, who would receive both family sacrifices and clan sacrifices.
-The physical vicinity of an elite tomb with other small tombs indicates that the elite might have a high status both in his/her family and in the clan.
-130 Given the scale of the craft production system and the level of organization it presents, it is not hard to infer that there existed some level of hierarchy within the workshops.
+The physical vicinity of an elite tomb with other small tombs indicates that the elite might have a high status both in his/her family and in the clan.129 Given the scale of the craft production system and the level of organization it presents, it is not hard to infer that there existed some level of hierarchy within the workshops.
 But whether the workshops hierarchy extended to everyday life, and whether the social hierarchy influenced the workshop hierarchy are questions remained to be answered.